amirghedira/todo-task-NestJs-Graphql-RestAPI/readme.md

 ```
 Note that the frontend will be accessible on port `4200`
  # Features / Technologies
- The core feature of this application , is to manipulate data, and treat each type of user differently.
-An admin can edit his own profile and edit any other user profile and also assigning tasks to users.
-Those tasks can be edited by the admin , he can delete the task or update the content and/or the title and  opening/closing it
+ The core feature of this application, is to manipulate data, and treat each type of user differently.
+An admin can edit his own profile and edit any other user profile, and also assigning tasks to users.
+Those tasks can be edited by the admin, he can delete the task or update the content and/or the title and opening/closing it
 The main goal of this application is to build a full CRUD application that uses NestJs and GraphQL in the back-end by implementing schemas and resolvers and services that treats every GraphQL query.

 # Platform & Libraries